google/zetasql/docs/arrays.md

 +--------------------+---------------------+
 ```

-This example starts with a table named sequences.
+This example starts with a table named Sequences.
 This table contains a column,
 `some_numbers`, of type `ARRAY<INT64>`.

 The query itself contains a subquery.
 This subquery selects each row in the
 `some_numbers` column and uses
 [`UNNEST`][unnest-query] to return the
 array as a set of rows.
 Next, it multiplies each value by two, and then
-recombines the rows back into an array using the `ARRAY()` operator.
+re-combines the rows back into an array using the `ARRAY()` operator.

 ## Filtering arrays
 The following example uses a `WHERE` clause in the `ARRAY()` operator's subquery